Danilll01/DAT257-Group-Orup/README.md

 For android or desktop you can simply install the application located in the zip file.

-## The game
+## "Listiga Räven!"
 The application we developed is called "Listiga Räven!".
 It is indended as a learning game for children in preschool.
-The game consists of five minigames and a start menu, each game focuses on a different learning goal.
+The game consists of five minigames and a start menu, each game focuses on a different learning aspect.

 ## Stakeholder
+We developed the game with feedback from an upcoming preschool teacher.
+She helped out know what was important and what children that age can/shoudld learn.

 ## Start menu